 Saif M. Khan is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
-His research focuses on AI policy, semiconductor supply chains, China’s semiconductor industry and U.S. trade policy, and has been featured in The Financial Times, The Washington Post, Fortune and other outlets.
+His research focuses on AI policy, semiconductor supply chains and related U.S. policy, and has been featured in The Financial Times, The Washington Post, Fortune and other outlets.
 Saif has a decade of experience as an intellectual property lawyer at Brinks Gilson & Lione and at several technology companies including Hewlett-Packard, where he supported software businesses with machine learning portfolios.
 Saif has a J.D. (cum laude) from The Ohio State University Moritz College of Law and a B.S. (cum laude) in physics and an M.A. in Physics from Wayne State University.